9dots/tech-and-tape/t&t/pixelbots/emoji/lesson-plans/lesson-3/lesson.md

   <iconp type='question'>How are they useful?</iconp>
   <iconp type='answer'>We can use loops to repeat sequences of code.</iconp>

-  >>“Now let’s reflect using emojis and hashtags.
-Take 30 seconds to draw how you felt about today’s lesson using an emoji (pause for 30 seconds).
-Take 30 seconds to write how you feel today using a hashtag! (pause for 30 seconds).
-Now turn in pairs and share your responses.
-Good job today coders!”
+  >>"Now let’s reflect about today's lesson.
+Take a minute to draw an emoji OR write a hashtag! (pause for 1 minute).
+Now turn in pairs and share your responses to these questions.
+Good job today coders!"

 <note>![slides](./images/reflect.png)
 **Note:** If time allows, have a few students share out their reflection responses to the whole class.</note>